cjanowski/terminalWeather/README.md

 ## 🪄 What's This Magic?

-WeatherWizard is your friendly neighborhood weather app that turns boring weather data into a delightful CLI experience!
+terminalWeather is your friendly neighborhood weather app that turns boring weather data into a delightful CLI experience!
 With ASCII art that would make your terminal proud and colors that would make a rainbow jealous, we're here to make checking the weather actually fun!

 ## ✨ Features That'll Blow You Away (Pun Intended)